Advice - What the new 2025 pick-up truck tax change rules will cost you

 Kia Tasman load bed

-These vehicles are now classified as company cars for Benefit-in-Kind (BIK) and Capital Allowance (CA) purposes, following a Court of Appeal ruling that pick-up trucks are not predominantly suitable for transporting goods over passengers.
+These vehicles are now classified as company cars for Benefit-in-Kind (BIK) and Capital Allowance (CA) purposes, following a Court of Appeal ruling that double cab pick-up trucks are not predominantly suitable for transporting goods over passengers.

-Consequently, they are no longer treated as commercial vehicles for these tax aspects.
+Consequently, double cab pick-ups and extended cab pick-up trucks are no longer treated as commercial vehicles for these tax aspects under the new changes.

 For Vehicle Excise Duty (VED), also known as road tax, the rate remains at the commercial level of £345 per year, ensuring continued affordability for business users.